Scott-Lab-QBI/hpc_pipeline/README.md

 # How do I process my data?

+## Get Josh to add you the command server (Zfish)
+The hpc_pipeline is controlled by an external server (the command server) which launches jobs on Awoonga and periodically checks on them.
+To access the server you will need to be added, give your uq staff id (or student number) to Josh who will add you.

 ## Get an Awoonga account
 Follow instructions here [https://rcc.uq.edu.au/awoonga](https://rcc.uq.edu.au/awoonga).
 You may be required to undergo HPC training run by RCC, see [https://rcc.uq.edu.au/training](https://rcc.uq.edu.au/training).